nf-core/oncoanalyser/docs/usage/faq_and_troubleshooting.md

 # FAQ and troubleshooting

-- [I want to store the output BAMs.
-Why are there only REDUX BAM(s) with additional files?](#i-want-to-store-the-output-bams-why-are-there-only-redux-bams-with-additional-files)
 - [I only want variant calls, where can I find this data?](#i-only-want-variant-calls-where-can-i-find-this-data)
 - [Why does `oncoanalyser` call too many / too few variants than another pipeline?](#why-does-oncoanalyser-call-too-many--too-few-variants-than-another-pipeline)